How to Explore Madrid for Free

 To visit Museo Nacional Centro de Arte Reina Sofía you usually have to part with 8 euros.
 To get in for free, go between 7pm and 9pm (Mon & Wed-Sat during these hours, only available on the spot).
 There will be a queue but it moves quite swiftly.

 If you’ve got some love and appreciation for modern art, you don’t want to miss works of Spain’s 20th century greats Dali and Picasso, especially his masterpiece Guernica, among other local and international artists.
 It’s so impressive to see in real life.

 Sadly we had to leave Prado Museum for next time we visit Madrid, but you can also get in for free Mon-Sun 6-8pm.

-Instead we made our way to La Tabacalera – a street art and culture hub housed in a defunct tobacco factory, hence the name.
-We stumbled upon a photography exhibition by Juan Manuel Castro Prieto.
+Instead, we made our way to La Tabacalera – a street art and culture hub housed in a defunct tobacco factory, hence the name.
+We saw an exhibition by a Spanish photographer Juan Manuel Castro Prieto.
 His work is captivating in its unpretentious nature with depicions of people and places in ambiguous territory.

 The whole neighbourhood of Lavapiés around La Tabacalera is one of Madrid’s most culturally diverse and surrounded by colourful street art and unassuming charm.
 Art in this city stretches way beyond confined spaces of museums and you will find a lot of it concentrated in this area.